bochacho/HCI/README.md

 # HCI

+## Navigation guide

+### Ideas -

-The Ideas folder would be the folder we store all our screenshots/design ideas when we are working on the project.
+The Ideas folder holds all the screenshots/design ideas for the project.
+The files in this project would be used as a reference guide.

+#### How to use ideas -

+Whenever someone wants to add to the ideas folder, switch to the IDEAS branch so that we could merge it into the main and make it available for everyone.